TR4IS/windows-downloads-file-organizer/README.md

   ~~Build a simple GUI~~ - Done✔

-  Schedule as a daily background task  -
+  Schedule as a daily background task  - working on it ⏳

-  Add config file support (custom categories) - working on it !
+  Add config file support (custom categories) -